-Thank you for joining us!
-This online platform is all about your ideas.
-We're planning the future of Bennett Farm—a special space next to Arbor Ridge Park—and we want your input to help shape a park that reflects the community’s values, supports recreation, and connects with nature.
+We want your ideas!
+This platform is your space to share thoughts, memories, and feedback.
+Bennett Farm is a special space next to Arbor Ridge Park—and we want your input to help to help create a park that reflects the community, supports recreation, and connects with nature.

 Feel free to share this platform with your family, friends, and colleagues—everyone’s ideas are important!